Georgette-Lumbe/afya_centre/README.md

     * Reason for not featuring in this release: It is advisable to make at least three pages for this project

+3. Refresh

+    * Feaatures: add a refresh button after the user submit their details from the book form.

+    * Reason for not featuring in this release: It required more knowledge with JavaScript.

 # Testing

 1. Validator testing